vinceskahan/v5wiki/view-logs.md

 In a default, functional WeeWX installation, all of the log messages will be at the *INFO* level.
 So if you do not see messages from WeeWX in your system logs, be sure that your system is recording all log levels.

 Most Linux systems are configured to record all of the log levels.
 BSD systems such as FreeBSD and OpenBSD are configured to record only *error* messages.
+The article about [*How to customize logging*](logging#make-syslog-on-freebsd-save-all-log-levels) explains how to change a BSD logging configuration.

 ## syslog/rsyslog